Louisa McCune: Kirkpatrick Foundation

-In 2016 the foundation published The Oklahoma Animal Study (for which McCune served as editor).
-It is the first comprehensive study of a geographic region and its animal population.
+In 2016 the foundation published The Oklahoma Animal Study that McCune edited.
+It was the first comprehensive study of a geographic region and its animal population.
 In 2018, McCune oversaw the production of Reporting Animal Cruelty, a manual created for veterinarians to use when dealing with cases of animal cruelty.
-The original version of the manual was created by Animal Folks Minneapolis.
+The project expounded upon a manual that Animal Folks Minneapolis had created.

-As part of the Kirkpatrick Foundation's Safe & Humane initiative, the ANIMAL Conference of Ideas, Impact, and Inspiration was established in 2015 as a triennial event, hosted and directed by McCune.
-Other conferences organized under McCune's direction include the Save Lives.
-Unite Oklahoma event in April 2018 and the Intersection conference for Oklahoma Link Coalition, where the "Animal Friendly" Oklahoma Specialty updated license plate was unveiled.
+In 2015 the Kirkpatrick Foundation Safe & Humane initiative established the ANIMAL Conference of Ideas, Impact, and Inspiration as a triennial event, that McCune hosted and directed.
+McCune's also organized the Save Lives.
+Unite Oklahoma event in April 2018 and the 2017 Intersection conference for Oklahoma Link Coalition, launching the "Animal Friendly" Oklahoma Specialty updated license plate.